SuyashLakhotia/UniversityNotes/CZ 4041 - Machine Learning/H - Generalization.md

 ## Generalization Error

-Generalization error is a measure of how accurately an algorithm is able to predict outcome values of previously unseen data.
+Generalization error is a measure of how accurately an algorithm is able to predict outcome values on previously unseen data.
 A model with the ideal complexity is the one that produces the lowest generalization error.
 Since there is no knowledge of the test data and how well the model will perform, the generalization error of the induced model needs to be estimated.

 ### Occam's Razor